 "I took the advice to get to know the interface well in advance, and questions in the Q&A session's chat helped solve some of the navigation hiccups."

-Regardless of what stage you're at in your relaunch journey, you’ll want to familiarize yourself with how the virtual platform, Brazen, works for both chat based and video based interactions.
-Check out the guide "Learn about the virtual conference platform experience" in your iRelaunch account and the Conference FAQ page to get up to speed so you’re comfortable with the technology before you begin networking.
+Familiarize yourself with how Brazen, our virtual platform, works for both chat and video based interactions with recruiters during the virtual career fair.
+Check out the guide "Learn about the virtual conference platform experience" in your iRelaunch account and the Conference FAQ page and check out this 3 minute tutorial on how to use the Brazen platform.

 - I received a request for a scheduled chat with a representative.
 How do I accept?

 - What can the booth representatives see about me?